-Slow progress and low attainment do not necessarily mean that a child has SEN as there can be a number of factors which account for this.
-Difficult family circumstances, varying rates of cognitive development or a child's interest in a subject, as well as their preferred learning style, may all impact on children's learning.
+Slow progress and low attainment do not necessarily mean that a child has SEN. Difficult family circumstances, varying rates of cognitive development or a child's interest in a subject, as well as their preferred learning style, may all have an impact on children's learning.

-Attainment in line with chronological age does not necessarily mean that there is no learning difficulty or disability as a child's learning potential could exceed that currently evident in the classroom.
-In these situations, areas of strength may be observed from time to time which suggest that in the main a child may be having difficulty either accessing the learning opportunities provided or conveying their understanding through written and other work.
+Attainment in line with their year group does not necessarily mean that there is no learning difficulty or disability as a child might have the potential to do better than they currently are.
+In these situations, areas of strength may be observed from time to time which suggest that, in the main, a child may be having difficulty either accessing the learning opportunities provided or conveying their understanding through written and other work.

-Difficulties related solely to the process of learning English as an additional language are not considered to be a sign of SEN. Language development is monitored over time in order that special educational needs, if they are present, can be observed, thought about and addressed.
+Difficulties related to having English as an additional language are not considered to be a sign of SEN. Language development is monitored over time in order that special educational needs, if they are present, can be observed, thought about and addressed.